CLAIMS AND APPEALS

 Upon request, you will be provided with the identification of medical or vocational experts, if any, that gave advice to the Claim Administrator on your claim, without regard to whether their advice was relied upon in deciding your claim.

-Your claim will be reviewed by a different person from the one who originally denied the claim.
-The reviewer will not give deference to the initial adverse benefit determination.
 The decision will be made on the basis of the record, including such additional documents and comments that may be submitted by you.
 If your claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not medically necessary or was investigational or experimental), a health care professional who has appropriate training and experience in a relevant field of medicine will be consulted.